toddfoster/sharedprayers/layouts/shortcodes/he/goodfriday/solemncollects.md

 >
 > We pray, therefore, for people everywhere according to their needs.

-> Let us pray for the holy Catholic Church of Christ throughout the world; For its unity in witness and service; For all bishops and other ministers and the people whom they serve; For William, our Bishop, and all the people of this diocese; For all Christians in this community; For those about to be baptized particularly Brandon; That God will confirm his Church in faith, increase it in love, and preserve it in peace.
+> Let us pray for the holy Catholic Church of Christ throughout the world; For its unity in witness and service; For all bishops and other ministers and the people whom they serve; For William, our Bishop, and all the people of this diocese; For all Christians in this community; For those about to be baptized [particularly ______]; That God will confirm his Church in faith, increase it in love, and preserve it in peace.

 ##### Silence